jcurry/ZenPacks.community.VMwareESXiMonitorPython/README.rst

 * Backup the entire system
 * Perform a zenbackup
-* Move all devices under existing /VMware/ESXi device class ro a temporary device class
-  * /Ping   may be appropriate if it currently has no devices in it.
+* Move all devices under existing /Server/VMware/ESXi device class ro a temporary device class.  /Ping   may be appropriate if it currently has no devices in it.
 Or create a new subclass under /Ping.
 * Remove the old ZenPack
    * zenpack --remove ZenPacks.community.VMwareESXiMonitor
 * Completely restart Zenoss
 * Ensure the PythonCollector ZenPack is at at least version 1.6
 * Check whether PyYAML is installed.
 If not, install it.
 See notes above.